Is HD ready, Full HD, Ultra HD. which definition to choose?

 Difference between 1080i and 1080p

 Both terms refer to the frame rate for a 1920 x 1080 HD resolution.
-To be precise, we would write 1080 / 50i or 1080 / 50p.
-The second number (50) corresponds to the frame rate and the letter (i or p) to the scan type.
+The number is the frame rate, and the letter means what kind of scan.

 - “p” / progressive: These are complete images.
-So 50p corresponds to 50 full frames per second and gives a much smoother rendering.
+They come with 50 full frames per second.
+So they give a much smoother rendering.

 Computer Resolutions / Formates